dtlinley/dnd-utils/names/goliath/README.md

 ## Using the Script

-The `goliath-name-generator.py` script must be supplied a JSON file match the goliath file format.
+The `goliath-name-generator.py` script must be supplied a JSON file matching the goliath file format.
 Optionally, the script can be told how many names it should create.

 ```
 python goliath-name-generator.py -n 3 goliath_names.json